5 tips to get more out of your dancers

 Growth mindset for dancers – the research

-Carol Dweck’s research on Growth Mindset stresses the importance of emphasising effort over ability.
-In her study two groups of children were given a simple IQ test.
+Carol Dweck’s research on Growth Mindset stresses the importance of emphasizing effort over ability.
+In her study, two groups of children were given a simple IQ test.
 They all did well but the kids were then praised in one of two ways.
 They were either praised for their intelligence – “you must be really smart at this” OR they were praised for their efforts – “great job you must have really put in a lot of effort”.
 Then, the kids were presented with a second test but given a choice.
-They were told the they had the option of choosing a harder test that would give them a great opportunity to learn and grow.
-Alternatively they could choose a test the same as the first one which would mean they would surely do well on it.
+They were told they had the option of choosing a harder test that would give them a great opportunity to learn and grow.
+Alternatively, they could choose a test the same as the first one which would mean they would surely do well on it.
 67% of the kids praised for their intelligence chose the easy test while 92% of the kids who were praised for their effort chose the harder test.
 This is really quite astounding and you can see already the implications this has for kids both in the studio and at competitions.

 “People always say I’m really quick at picking up choreography but this seems really tricky.
 I don’t want to try it because I might not get it right and then everyone will think I’m not quick at all.
 I think I’ll say I’m not feeling well or I’m just going to be silly so people don’t notice I can’t do it.
 Maybe I’ll ask to go to the toilet.”